 Advertisers can create a mobile-preferred ad, which only shows to users searching from their mobile phones.
 In your ad group, after creating an ad to show to desktop users, create an alternative ad to show to mobile users and be sure to check the “Mobile” button next to device preference:

-Only about one third of SMBs are using mobile-preferred ads, so using them will give your account a bid step advantage over your competition.
+Only about one third of SMBs are using mobile-preferred ads, but mobile and desktop audiences are different, so using them will give your account a bid step advantage over your competition.
 Best practices for mobile ads include:

 Recent updates to Google Shopping campaigns have not only moved Shopping Ads to the top of the mobile results page but allow users to scroll through products right on the SERP.
 These high commercial intent searches generally also see the highest CTRs and conversion rates – so mobile is a must for these e-commerce clients!

 We know that ad extensions increase an ad’s CTR, and Google recently announced that they also contribute to quality score.
 If you’re not currently using them, you’re certainly paying the price with lower CTRs and quality scores on both desktop and mobile.
 Even if you’re skeptical about using one, like Location Extensions, it’s all the more likely to be valuable on mobile, where real estate on the smaller SERP is worth fighting for.

 If you don’t have a mobile website and are struggling to convert your mobile traffic despite all your hard work, there’s a secret little trick to drive some cheap conversions with call extensions.
 Rather than showing your ad with the traditional headline that would take you to a landing page, you can simply give users the option to call, but not direct them to your website where they may not convert.
 You’ll still be charged your standard CPC for the call, but you’ve got your customer on the phone now, so that’s a relatively cheap conversion right there.